 - Select a server and turn your VPN on to enjoy uncensored internet access!

-Astrill is one of the more well known VPN apps that are used in the expat community in China.
+Astrill is one of the more well known VPN apps that are used in the expat community in China, and for a time it was the most widely used in China.
 Speeds are particularly good on the desktop app if you use the OpenWeb (technically it is a proxy — not a vpn — and only works on web browser).

 Astrill VPN app Features